ALTIBASE/Documents/Manuals/Altibase_7.1/eng/SQL Reference.md

 ### Altering the Regular Expression Library

-Since Altibase provides Altibase Regular Expression Library and PCRE2 Library, the one to be used for the regular expressions has to be chosen between the two.
-Altibase Regular Expression Library is set as the default, so in case the user wishes to use PCRE2 Library, regular expression library must be altered with the following statement.
+Since Altibase provides Altibase Regular Expression Library and PCRE2 Library, the library to be used for the regular expressions has to be chosen between the two.
+The default library is Altibase Regular Expression Library.
+Therefore, in case the user wishes to use PCRE2 Library, regular expression library must be altered with the following statements.

 - Alter the regular expression library for the system when Altibase server is running